1aggarcia/keep-jumping/notes.md

 - [x] Render message in/out states
 - [ ] Add dark mode
 - [ ] Add rendering for platforms
+- [ ] Move all graphics inside the canvas

 ## Other
 - [x] Setup `lib` folder for shared models